-IASR Section Initiative/Project Title Description Time Frame Lead Department/Office GENERAL ST GENERAL STANDARDS 3 Accessibility Policies City of Vaughan will develop, implement and maintain policies governing how the City achieves or will achieve accessibility through meeting its requirements referred to in the IASR Complete Office of the Chief Human Resources Officer 4 Accessibility Plans The City shall establish, implement, maintain and document a multi-year accessibility plan, which outline's the City's strategy to prevent and remove barriers and meet its requirements under the IASR Complete All City Departments/Offices 5 Procurement The City of Vaughan shall incorporate accessibility criteria and features when procuring or acquiring goods, services or facilities, except where it is not practicable to do so.
+IASR Section Initiative/Project Title Description Time Frame Lead Department GENERAL STANDARDS 3 Accessibility Policies City of Vaughan will develop, implement and maintain policies governing how the City achieves or will achieve accessibility through meeting its requirements referred to in the IASR Complete Human Resources 4 Accessibility Plans The City shall establish, implement, maintain and document a multi-year accessibility plan, which outline's the City's strategy to prevent and remove barriers and meet its requirements under the IASR Complete All City Departments 5 Procurement The City of Vaughan shall incorporate accessibility criteria and features when procuring or acquiring goods, services or facilities, except where it is not practicable to do so.
 Complete Purchasing 6 Kiosks The City of Vaughan shall incorporate accessibility features when designing, procuring or acquiring self- service kiosks.
 Complete Purchasing

-IASR Section Initiative/Project Title Description Time Frame Lead Department/Office 7 Training The City of Vaughan will provide training on the requirements of the standards referred to in the IASR and on the Human Rights Code as it pertains to persons with disabilities to all employees, volunteers and 3 rd parties Ongoing Office of the Chief Human Resources Officer CUSTOMER SER VICE STANDARDS - Accessible Customer Service Regulation Monitor the sustainment plan for Accessible Customer Service training for staff, volunteers and 3 rd party agencies in order to continue to comply with the Accessible Customer Service Regulation Ongoing Office of the Chief Human Resources Officer INFORMATION A ND COMMUNICATION STAN DARDS 13 Emergency & Public Safety Information The City of Vaughan shall provide any public emergency safety information in an accessible format or with appropriate communication supports, as soon as practicable, upon request Complete /Ongoing Fire 19 Public Libraries - Accessible materials Vaughan Public Libraries shall provide access to or arrange for the provision of access to accessible materials where they exist Complete/Ongoing Vaughan Public Libraries
+IASR Section Initiative/Project Title Description Time Frame Lead Department 7 Training The City of Vaughan will provide training on the requirements of the standards referred to in the IASR and on the Human Rights Code as it pertains to persons with disabilities to all employees, volunteers and 3 rd parties Ongoing Human Resources CUSTOMER SER VICE STANDARDS Accessible Customer Service Regulation Monitor the sustainment plan for Accessible Customer Service training for staff, volunteers and 3 rd party agencies in order to continue to comply with the Accessible Customer Service Regulation Ongoing Human Resources INFORMATION A ND COMMUNICATION STAN DARDS , 13 Emergency & Public Safety Information The City of Vaughan shall provide any public emergency safety information in an accessible format or with appropriate communication supports, as soon as practicable, upon request Complete /Ongoing Fire 19 Public Libraries - Accessible materials Vaughan Public Libraries shall provide access to or arrange for the provision of access to accessible materials where they exist Complete/Ongoing Vaughan Public Libraries

-IASR Section Initiative/Project Title Description Time Frame Lead Department/Office 11 Accessible Feedback The City of Vaughan shall ensure that the processes are accessible for persons with disabilities by providing or arranging for the provision of accessible formats and communications supports, upon request.
-Complete/Ongoing All Departments/Offices 12 Accessible Formats and communication supports The City of Vaughan shall upon request provide or arrange for the provision of accessible formats and communication supports for persons with disabilities in a timely manner and at a cost that is no more than the regular cost charged to other persons.
-The public will be notified about such availability Complete All Departments/Offices 14 Accessible Websites and web content The City of Vaughan shall make its internet websites and web content conform with the World Wide Web Consortium Web Content Accessibility Guidelines (WCAG) 2.0, initially at Level A and increasing to Level AA January 1, 2021 Office of the Chief Information Officer
+IASR Section Initiative/Project Title Description Time Frame Lead Department 11 Accessible Feedback The City of Vaughan shall ensure that the processes are accessible for persons with disabilities by providing or arranging for the provision of accessible formats and communications supports, upon request.
+Complete/Ongoing All Departments 12 Accessible Formats and communication supports The City of Vaughan shall upon request provide or arrange for the provision of accessible formats and communication supports for persons with disabilities in a timely manner and at a cost that is no more than the regular cost charged to other persons.
+The public will be notified about such availability Complete All Departments 14 Accessible Websites and web content The City of Vaughan shall make its internet websites and web content conform with the World Wide Web Consortium Web Content Accessibility Guidelines (WCAG) 2.0, initially at Level A and increasing to Level AA January 1, 2021 Information & Technology Management

-IASR Section Initiative/Project Title Description Time Frame Lead Department/Office EMPLOYMENT S STANDARDS 27 Workplace Emergency Information The City of Vaughan shall provide individualized workplace emergency response information to employees who have a disability, if the disability is such that the individualized information is necessary and the employer is aware of the need for accommodation due to the employee's disability Complete/Ongoing Office of the Chief Human Resources Officer
+IASR Section Initiative/Project Title Description Time Frame Lead Department EMPLOYMENT S STANDARDS 27 Workplace Emergency Information The City of Vaughan shall provide individualized workplace emergency response information to employees who have a disability, if the disability is such that the individualized information is necessary and the employer is aware of the need for accommodation due to the employee's disability Complete/Ongoing Human Resources

-IASR Section Initiative/Project Title Description Time Frame Lead Department/Office 22-26, 28-32 Employee Accommodations: Recruitment, assessment, accommodation, returning to work, performance mgt. development The City of Vaughan will ensure that its policies and work processes incorporate mandated accessibility features and requirements Complete Office of the Chief Human Resources Officer TRANSPORTATI ON STANDARDS 1 1 1
+IASR Section Initiative/Project Title Description Time Frame Lead Department 22-26, 28-32 Employee Accommodations: Recruitment, assessment, accommodation, returning to work, performance mgt. development The City of Vaughan will ensure that its policies and work processes incorporate mandated accessibility features and requirements Complete Human Resources